Vice President: Ann Kreilkamp

 Viewing this crone phase of her life as that of witness and midwife, Ann asks that she may help to tenderly assist the birth of the new, fragile, inclusive, and joyfully regenerative culture springing up from within the collapse of the old industrial civilization that so tragically separated us from our inner lives, from one another, from the natural world, and from our larger cosmic home.

-In early 2011, she started a website, www.exopermaculture.com : Bridging Above and Below.
+In early 2011, she started a website, www.exopermaculture.com : Bridging Above and Below, and blogs there daily.